 If you can learn to read ingredient labels on skin care products, then you are well equipped to make the safest purchases of natural skin care products for yourself and your family.

 (3) Choose products with essential oils.
-Avoid synthetic fragrance.
+Avoid synthetic fragrances.

 (4) Be aware of misleading claims